Bitesize ethics summer programme

 Registration is free and no prior experience or study is necessary.
 Each 45-minute class will take place online via Zoom on Wednesday lunchtimes, and participation in the informal Q&As and discussion sessions following each week’s presentations is warmly encouraged.

 If you are interested in joining the mailing list for information about future courses please email with your preferred email address or use the registration widget below.
+You may also be interested in our Bitesize Ethics Christmas special events:

 Dr Emma Dore-Horgan